 The Recommended Approach – File an Appeal

-When veterans receives an initial denial as part of a new or reopened claim, the Department of Veterans Affairs, by law, must provide them with notice of their rights to appeal that determination.
+When veterans receive an initial denial as part of a new or reopened claim, the Department of Veterans Affairs, by law, must provide them with notice of their rights to appeal that determination.
 One of the most important notices provided is the deadline for initiating an appeal by filing a Notice of Disagreement within one year from the date of the decision Notification Letter.
 Doing so ensures the VA will re-examine that decision, even absent any additional evidence or statement from the veteran.

 An Additional Option to Be Used in Combination with an Appeal – New and Material Evidence

 There is also a lesser known method, which is inferior in some important aspects, for forcing the VA to “reconsider” any decision.
 However, it is not limited to just initial denials, and it is this method that I suspect is the source of confusion about the “reconsideration request” described above.
 However, the method I refer to here already has a description with which veterans and accredited advocates are familiar, so it is unclear to me why it should be referenced as anything other than what it is – submitting new and material evidence, and doing so within a year of a decision.

 To explain further, recognize that the submission of new and material evidence within one year of a decision will trigger a re-examination of the decision with no additional filing needed.
 If a veteran submits new and material evidence along with a “request for reconsideration,” it is the new and material evidence alone that matters.
 The request adds no additional authority (though it may arguably provide better context).

 If a veteran submits new and material evidence alone, with no request, the pre-requisite for forcing the VA to review that evidence and consider changing their decision has still been met.
 However, if the veteran submits a “request for reconsideration” alone, with no accompanying new and material evidence, the VA will send the veteran a letter stating that no action will be taken without either filing an appeal or submitting new and material evidence.